 Category: 3-in-1 inkjet colour printer | Cartridge type: Epson 302 | Print speed: 32 ppm | Paper sizes: A4 | Paper capacity: 500 | Weight: 12.1 kg

-The Epson Expression Premium XP-6100 inkjet printer is a minimalistic, all-in-one printer, with singular ink cartridges for printing top-notch photographs and fresh documents.
-Wireless printing has never been easier: print directly from your smartphone using the free Epson app through WiFi or with WiFi Direct in case there is no router available.
+The Epson Expression Premium XP-6100 inkjet printer is a minimalistic, all-in-one printer.
+It uses a single ink cartridge for all your printing needs.
+Wireless printing has never been easier: print directly from your smartphone using the free Epson app through WiFi.
 You can likewise print or scan remotely with the Epson iPrint app.
-Or then again utilize the Epson Creative Print app for printing photographs directly from Facebook or making greeting cards.
 With Epson Email Print, you can print from anyplace on the planet by sending documents to the printer via email.
+Epson has a lot of other features worth taking advantage of over Wi-Fi.

 Dual-sided printing in DIN A4: It’s one of those straightforward and convenient highlights that regularly gets underestimated, however, it’s astounding exactly how much paper A4 two-sided printing can spare.
 It’s anything but difficult to limit your effect on the environment and diminish your paper costs just by printing on both sides of a page.
 Two paper trays instead of one like in most printers help you to save time: load one with A4 and another with photograph paper, so the only worry you’ll face is to press the print button.
 Print easily on CDs and DVDs: Do have a heap of CDs and DVDs lying around yet have no clue about what’s on them?
 Keep them sorted out by printing a delightful color picture and/or text directly on to them.